Marjorie Moore

 She brings her interest, compassion, and experience for those in vulnerable or underserved populations to her position at VOYCE.
 In her free time, Lisa enjoys reading, traveling, and spending time with friends.

 Previously she worked as a Marketing and Outreach Coordinator for a therapy provider serving individuals with developmental disabilities.
-Her passion for the St. Louis community can be shown in her love for local restaurants and shops.
+Her love for local restaurants and shops shows her passion for the St. Louis community.
 This passion for her community is what she strives to bring to VOYCE and the population we serve.

 Janice Thomas